 If this is you, you may be missing out on doing things that could help speed up your recovery.
 If you’re finding yourself in that situation, stop worrying, and head to recovery after stroke.com where you can download a guide that will help you it’s called Seven Questions to Ask Your Doctor about your Stroke.

 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery.
 Head to the website now, recoveryafterstroke.com, and download the guide.
 It’s free.

 Donna Figurski 41:33

 So I mean, that’s just part of the gasp in my book.
 But, so anyway, I started to read these missives, I guess I might call them because they weren’t chapters, but I started to read them to David.

 Donna Figurski 41:48

 And he would sit on the floor of my office, and he would go oh, my gosh, you know, that happened to me?
-You went through that?
+Did you go through that?
 You know, and he was like, totally gasped by it all, because he had no idea he was in a coma.
 You know, he was sleeping the life of Rip Van Winkle.

 Donna Figurski 42:05

 And I was, as you know, taking everything into control into hand.
-So, at that point, he kind of like suggested I should write it in a book.
-And I thought, I can’t right for adults, I could never write a book that’s long.
+So, at that point, he kind of suggested I should write it in a book.
+And I thought, I can’t write for adults, I could never write a long book.
 Okay, it’s 200.
 And I have it here.
 It’s 270 Oh, no, it’s more than that.